jonathan-odonnell/milestone-project-3/testing.md

 3. Verify that the product specifications table only displays data for each specification contained in the database for the current product.
     - Outcome: Pass

-4. Verify that the feature rating and star rating progress bars correctly calculate the feature ratings values as a percentage of the maximum rating and star ratings values as a percentage of the total rating.
+4. Verify that the feature rating and star rating progress bars correctly calculates the product's average overall, performace, usability, price and quality ratings, and percentage of the total ratings for each number of stars.
     - Outcome: Pass

-5. Verify that if a user is signed in the add review is displayed.
+5. Verify that if a user is signed in the add review link is displayed, and if the user clicks on the link, they are taken to that review's add review page.
     - Outcome: Pass

-6. Verify that cards are displayed for each review written for the product containing the review title, stars for the overall rating, review text, author's name, date written, up vote and down vote buttons, and edit and delete buttons if the review's author is signed in.
+6. Verify that cards are displayed for each review written for the product containing the review title, stars for the overall rating, review text, author's name, date written, up vote and down vote buttons, and edit and delete icons if the review's author is signed in.
 The reviews should be ordered by date written with the most recent first.
     - Outcome: Pass

-7. Verify that if the user clicks on a review's edit button, they are taken to that review's edit review form.
+7. Verify that if the user clicks on a review's edit link, they are taken to that review's edit review page.
     - Outcome: Pass

-8. Verify that if the user clicks on a review's delete button, the review is deleted, the product's ratings are updated, the page reloads and a toast appears informing the user that the review has been successfully deleted.
+8. Verify that if the user clicks on a review's delete link, the review is deleted, the product's ratings are updated, the page reloads and a toast appears informing the user that the review has been successfully deleted.
     - Outcome: Pass

 9. Verify that if the user clicks the up vote or down vote button on any review the relevant vote count is updated in the database and on the page and the button is disabled.